Social Work (BS)

-Our Social Work program was recently ranked #2 by Social Work Degree Guide as a high-value accredited bachelor's degree in U.S. metropolitan areas.
-The need for social workers is increasing, and because our program is so highly regarded, you will have an advantage with employers and graduate schools.
+Iona College’s Social Work program was recently ranked #2 by Social Work Degree Guide as a high-value accredited bachelor's degree in U.S. metropolitan areas.
+The need for social workers is increasing, and because our program is well-regarded in greater New York metropolitan area, you will have an advantage with employers and graduate schools.

-You’ll benefit from small class sizes and personal attention from our highly qualified and caring faculty who want the best for you, and expect the best from you.
-You will become part of a genuine learning community where you will evolve as a professional social worker with the support of your peers and faculty.
+Throughout your Bachelor’s degree in Social Work, you benefit from small class sizes and personal attention from our highly qualified and caring faculty who want the best for you and expect the best from you.
+You join a genuine learning community where you prepare for a professional career in social work with the support of your peers and faculty.

 What You'll Learn

 Firmly rooted in a liberal arts education, the Bachelor’s in Social Work program delves into the knowledge, skills and values of social work.
 You will be rigorously trained as a competent generalist social work practitioner and well-prepared to pursue graduate studies.

 At the center of your education are two field practicums that provide 500 hours of hands-on experience as part of your required coursework.
 Fieldwork education will allow you to explore your future career and engage in specific areas of social services.
 Students have completed fieldwork at:

 - Schools/Special Education programs